Nevylish/custom_pausemenu/README.md

-# Modification du menu pause pour FiveM
+# Modification of pause menu for FiveM
-#### Cette ressource permet de modifier les textes du menu pause (Titre et catégories)
+#### This resource allows you to modify the texts of the pause menu (Title and categories)